Skip to Main Content

 Structure and Writing Style

-Depending on the writing style you are asked to use [e.g., APA, Chicago, MLA], a list of further readings should be located at the end of your paper after the endnotes or references but before any appendices.
+Depending on the writing style you are asked to use [e.g., APA, Chicago, MLA, etc.], a list of further readings should be located at the end of your paper after the endnotes or references but before any appendices.
 The list should begin under the heading "Further Readings."
 Items can be arranged alphabetically by the author's last name, categorized under sub-headings by material type [e.g., books, articles, websites, etc.], or listed by the type of content [e.g., theory, methods, etc.].

 If you choose to include a list of further readings, keep in mind the following:

 1. The references to further readings are not critical to understanding the central research problem.
-In other words, if further readings were not included, the citations to sources used in writing the paper would be sufficient in allowing the reader to evaluate the credibility of your literature review and analysis of prior research on the topic.
+In other words, if a list of further readings were not included, the citations to sources used in writing the paper would be sufficient in allowing the reader to evaluate the credibility of your literature review and analysis of prior research on the topic.

 2. Although further readings represent additional or suggested sources, they still must be viewed as relevant to the research problem.
 Don't include further readings simply to show off your skills in searching for materials on your topic.
 Even though they may not be central to understanding the research problem, every item listed must relate in some way to helping the reader locate additional information or obtain a broader understanding of the topic.

 3. Do not include basic survey texts or reference books like encyclopedias and dictionaries.
-Including these types of sources in a list of further readings implies reference to either very general or, if the source provides very specific information, it likely should have been integrated into the text of your paper.
-In addition, these types of resources rarely add any significant understanding of the research problem.
+These types of sources are usually too general or basic in helping to understand and contemplate the research problem.
+If a survey text or basic reference source provides very specific information, its content likely should have been integrated into the text of your paper [e.g., definition from a dictionary] and cited in your list of references.

 Soles, Derek.
 The Essentials of Academic Writing.
 2nd edition.
 Boston, MA: Cengage Learning Houghton Mifflin, 2010; "Further Reading" and "Wikipedia Talk: Further Reading."
 Wikipedia.